 In your final year, you will tailor your degree to your interests through optional modules and a research project of your choice, which may be laboratory, business, computing or communication based.

-The 'Sandwich Year' between Stages 2 and 3, provides an excellent opportunity to gain relevant work experience in industry in the UK or abroad.
+Tailor your degree to suit you with a sandwich year where you’ll work in industry for a year, giving you the chance to put into practice the skills you’ve learnt and build important connections.
+Taken between your second and final years, the sandwich year provides an excellent opportunity to gain relevant work experience in industry in the UK or abroad.
 During your placement you are paid by your employer and produce an independent research project.

 The following modules are indicative of those offered on this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.

 On most programmes, you study a combination of compulsory and optional modules.
 You may also be able to take ‘elective’ modules from other programmes so you can customise your programme and explore other subjects that interest you.

 The 2023/24 annual tuition fees for this course are: